pahari09/infracloud-golang/README.md

     "url:cffd855a": "https://www.spotify.com",
     "url:fbc48530": "https://www.tesla.com",
     }
-6. DELETE for deleting all the records
-Execute the following command in the CMD terminal curl -X DELETE http://localhost:8080/deleteAll
+6. DELETE for deleting all the records (for testing purpose) Execute the following command in the CMD terminal curl -X DELETE http://localhost:8080/deleteAll